steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 In my period of research, I found sifting through the data extremely difficult.
 With FBREF, the webpage has been built with the User Experience of the viewers of the website in mind.
 I found 2 major issues when trying to build a way to easily access the data available of on the site.

-1. There isnt an obvious logic to contructing the URLs of players and teams
+1. There isn't an obvious logic to contructing the URLs of players and teams

 For Example:
 URLs for teams in the same league look like this: